timothyb0912/presentations/visuals/checking-meets-dissertation/2021-08-31_checking-meets-dissertation-outline.md

 ## What follow-up research has occurred?
 (Statistics)

+After demonstrating the research pattern in my dissertation, it's natural to wonder what follow up research has occurred.
+In statistics:

 Applications
 - Route Choice
 	Associate Professor Dawei Li et al. (in preparation), Southeast University